Spartan-Beast/KNY-Yuukaku-Hen-episode-10-frames/README.md

 So, I decided to write a Python OpenCV script that would get me every single frame from the episode as an image (I got 17.8k frames).
 This repository containes the images I thought looked the best.
 Enjoy!

+P.S.
 I actually finished this quite a while ago, but I was t̶o̶o̶ ̶l̶a̶z̶y̶ too busy with other stuff to upload it on time.